ABHAYMALLIK5566/Intrusion_Detection_System/README.md

 - `data/raw/KDDTrain.txt`
 - `data/raw/KDDTest.txt`

 The repository already includes these if available.
-Large raw data and generated artifacts are ignored by git (except for `.gitkeep`).
+Large raw data and generated artifacts are ignored by git.

 ## Usage